 Knowing where to turn next with your breast cancer treatment can be a tough decision.
-But understanding the different types of therapies can help ensure you know what’s best for you.
+But understanding the different types of therapies available for metastatic breast cancer can help ensure you know what’s best for you.

 The first-line treatment for advanced hormone receptor-positive (estrogen receptor-positive or progesterone receptor-positive) breast cancer is usually hormone therapy.

-Side effects of hormone therapy vary with each drug, but can include:
+Side effects of hormone therapy vary with each drug, but they can include:

 - hot flashes and night sweats